Sultan bin Abdulaziz: Wealth and property

 Prince Sultan's wealth in 1990 was reported to be $1.2 billion.
 In 1993 Fortune magazine cited him as the 34th rich person in the world with $4.0 billion wealth.
 Later, his fortune was estimated at $270 billion, which he distributed between his sons prior to his death in October 2011 in order to support their political position in the competitive princely arena.
 Prince Sultan owned 2–8a Rutland Gate, the former London residence of the Lebanese politician and businessman Rafic Hariri.
 Prince Sultan had been given the property after Hariri's assassination in 2005.

 Documents in the Paradise Papers release show Prince Sultan used the law firm Appleby at the center of the use of offshore businesses and trusts by world leaders.

 Health issues

 Prince Sultan was rumored to have had colon cancer in 2003.
 A foreign correspondent was forced to leave the country after reporting his health problems.

 In 2004, Prince Sultan was diagnosed with colon cancer and underwent several corrective surgeries.
 He underwent an operation to remove an intestinal polyp in Jeddah in 2005.
 Prince Sultan visited a Swiss clinic in late April 2008.
 In April 2009, he began to suffer from Alzheimer's disease.

-A leaked March 2009 diplomatic cable from WikiLeaks stated that U.S. diplomats viewed Prince Sultan as "for all intents and purposes incapacitated".
-He was possibly suffering dementia, specifically Alzheimer's disease.
+He was reported to be suffering dementia, specifically Alzheimer's disease.